 A positive result for SMA may occur in patients who do not have autoimmune hepatitis.
 A negative result does not exclude a diagnosis of autoimmune hepatitis.

-The patient's serum, in serial dilution, is added to fresh tissue from mouse stomach/kidney and incubated; fluorescein-conjugated antiglobulin is then added.
+Serial dilutions of the patient's serum are added to fresh tissue from mouse stomach/kidney and incubated; fluorescein-conjugated antiglobulin is then added.
 The slides are read with a fluorescence microscope.(Package insert: Kallestad Mouse Stomach/Kidney.
-Bio-Rad Laboratories, Inc; 01/2018)
+Bio-Rad Laboratories, Inc; 06/2022)

 Monday through Saturday